Nar Phu valley Trek Solo

 Nar Phu valley trek map

 Nar Phu is the most remote part of the Manang District in Nepal.
-There are three routes mapped to go into the valley.
-The route from Nyesyang and Mustang is open from March.
-This is the last route that is most utilized by the local villagers of Nar-Phu.
-We need to cross more than 15 plank bridges over the Nar Phu Khola which follows through the middle of the valley.
+Three routes are mapped to the valley.
+The route from Nyesyang to Mustang is open from March.
+The local villagers of Nar-Phu use this route the most.

-There are two villages in the valley Nar and Phu.
-The Phu village is situated about 10 km from Nar.
-The population of 2 villages is about 1000.
+We need to cross more than 15 plank bridges over the Nar Phu Khola, which follows through the middle of the valley.
+There are two villages in the valley: Nar and Phu.
+The Phu village lies about 10 km from Nar.
+The population of these two villages is about 1000.

 Trekking Difficulty